Answer to Question #8375 Submitted to "Ask the Experts"

 The design objectives in Part 50, Appendix I, were issued in 1975, and these were based on application of the idea of ALARA.
 However, this application differs from what we now understand the term to mean because, at that time, the design criteria were selected by NRC staff after applying cost-benefit considerations and then using these considerations to formulate the final rule.
 The requirement to keep doses ALARA as a basis for radiation protection in general was as indicated above.

 Sami Sherbini, PhD

 Answer posted on 15 September 2009.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.